blimmer/eslint-no-floating-promises/README.md

 # eslint-no-floating-promises

 This PR is a repro case for an issue opened against eslint.
+See [typescript-eslint issue 2640](https://github.com/typescript-eslint/typescript-eslint/issues/2640).

 ## Instructions